-- Textbooks: Sample K-12 textbooks for language arts, social studies, mathematics, sciences, foreign languages and music are collected for teacher candidates to use for curricular lesson planning.
+Textbooks: Sample K-12 textbooks for language arts, social studies, mathematics, sciences, foreign languages and music are collected for teacher candidates to use for curricular lesson planning.
 Some teacher editions are placed on reserve at the lower level Reserves Desk (per publisher requirements).

-Audiovisual Materials and Other Nonprint Media: These include a variety of formats, including DVDs, videotapes and computer software, and are located in Media Services on the lower level.
-Math manipulatives and other such materials are located in the CMC within the elephant shelving unit.
+Audiovisual Materials and Other Nonprint Media: These include a variety of formats.
+DVDs are located in Media Services on the lower level.
+Math manipulatives are located in the CMC within the elephant shelving unit.

-- Reference Materials: Core teacher education reference books (encyclopedias, dictionaries, indexes), guides and bibliographies for juvenile literature and their use in the classroom are available for consultation.
-Note: The majority of education reference books are located on the library's first floor in the main Reference Collection.
+Reference Materials: Core teacher education reference books (encyclopedias, dictionaries, indexes), guides and bibliographies for juvenile literature and their use in the classroom are available for consultation.